 Step 2.
 Using Chrome, navigate to the VMware VDDK version 8 download page.
 Select Login and log into the site.
 Select version 8.0.1 for Linux (or the version that matches your vCenter) and click Download.

 Note: A Broadcom VMware login will be needed to download the VDDK.
-Also, we are assuming we are migrating from vSphere 8.0 Update 1 or later.
+Also, it is assumed you are migrating from vSphere 8.0 Update 1 or later.

 Step 3.
 Move the downloaded file to the temporary directory.